metashot/prok-annotate/README.md

 1. Download the eggNOG and KOfam databases (see above).

-1. Start running the analysis
+1. Start running the analysis:

   ```bash
    nextflow run metashot/prok-annotate \